ConsciousML/python-template/README.md

 # Python Code Quality Continuous Integration (CI)
 This repository is a template to provide Continuous Integration (CI) for any kind of Python projects.<br>
-The CI by default is triggered on merge on the `main` branch.

 ## Features
 ### Overview
+The CI by default is triggered on merge on the `main` branch. <br>
-If any of the following job fail, the push/merge will be rejected.
+If any of the following job fail, the push/merge will be rejected. <br>
-This ensures that the code meets a certain level of quality.
+This ensures that the code meets a certain level of quality. <br>

 The CI contains the following jobs:
 - `create-virutalenv`: creates a virtual environment with the necessary dependencies.